ajstarks/decksh/README.md

-# decksh: a little language for deck markup
+# decksh: a little language for presentations, visualizations, and information displays

 ![object reference](images/placemat.png)